dotnet/dotnet-monitor/documentation/collectionruleexamples.md

 ### Explanation

 This rule, named "CollectDumpAndExecute", will trigger when 3 400 status codes are encountered within the default sliding window duration (1 minute).
 If the rule is triggered, a Mini dump will be collected and egressed to the specified `Egress` provider (in this case, `artifacts` has been configured to save the dump to the local filesystem).
 Upon the dump's completion, Visual Studio will open the egressed dump artifact.
+There is a default `ActionCount` limit stating that this rule may only be triggered 5 times.